 In September 2015, we invited you to attend an information session with the design plan for Quarry Road Trail improvements; we built upon the information gathered during the March open house, presented rationale on proposed design changes, and the current concept for the trail alignment.
 Citizen feedback supported keeping the trail surface as natural as possible (no paving), with additions of safety and drainage improvements.

-Construction improvement to Quarry Road Trail area anticipated to begin in 2016.
+Construction improvement to Quarry Road Trail area anticipated to begin in the spring of 2017.

 Thank you for your feedback!